 The pharmacy team had also been trained on safeguarding children and vulnerable adults.
 On questioning, staff were aware of the signs to look out for that may indicate safeguarding issues.
-Contact details for local safeguarding advice, referrals and support were available.
+Contact details for local safeguarding advice, referrals and support were readily available to staff in the dispensary.